spacerush/DiscordRPCVS/README.md

 ![menu screenshot](https://i.imgur.com/JUqQHgC.png)

 # Contributing
-As I'm sure more more languages and file types are wanted to be supported, you can feel free to contribute.
+As I'm sure more languages and file types are wanted to be supported, you can feel free to contribute.
 Feel free to fork the repository and open a pull request, and the extension shall be updated with the added changes.

 # LICENSE
 All the code in this repository is licensed under.
 [MIT](https://github.com/VisualDevelopment/DiscordRPCVS/blob/master/LICENSE).
 In short, you're free to do whatever you'd like with this source.